I’ve been saving this cocktail recipe for a while, especially because it contains Pernod.

 I don’t remember why I even have Pernod in my liquor cabinet, because I don’t like it.
 I drank it once in a village in Provence, while sitting on a rooftop watching the sun set.
 I managed to choke the stuff down because I felt I had to.
 I wanted that experience, like the times I choked down whiskey in Ireland and Scotland, and Grappa in Italy.
-But it was awful.
+It was awful.

 My mother was never much of a drinker for being French, but occasionally she would get out her Pernod, mix it with water, and enjoy it during the summer months.
 I could hardly get past the smell of the stuff – the pungent anise flavor.